Bharat9848/notes/SystemDesign/uber.md

 - Rider service
   - exposes `requestRide` API and calls driver service to find matching driver

+## New features
+- virtual queue at airports
+- 3-side marketplace at uber eat
+- reservation of car
+- batch trip of trip by a driver

 ## Rough
 - driver partner sharded by the city